-We have 39 signed up for July 20th and can take up to 50, so plenty of room!
+We have 39 signed up for the July 17th class as of June 30.

 Click here for the sign-up page.
-The PayPal™ page will allow you to choose which class to attend.
-If you pay by check, please write the class date in the check memo, along with the name, email address, and phone number of the person taking the class (or at least put that information in the envelope).
+If you pay by check please write the class date in the check memo, along with the name, email address, and phone number of the person taking the class (or at least put that information in the envelope).